JamesFlare1212/NancyPortfolio/README.md

 # NancyPortfolio

-This is a git repository for the FlareBlog.
-The Blog is based on [Hugo](https://gohugo.io/) and [Creative portfolio theme for hugo](https://github.com/kishaningithub/hugo-creative-portfolio-theme) theme.
+This is a git repository for the NancyPortfolio.
+The Portfolio is based on [Hugo](https://gohugo.io/) and [Creative portfolio theme for hugo](https://github.com/kishaningithub/hugo-creative-portfolio-theme).

 ## Run in local